FlagBrew/Sharkive/README.md

 **A:** This means that the cheat makes use of a key combo.
 If the cheat name doesn't mention the key combo you'll have to look up the code and translate the line(s) starting `DD000000` to figure out what the key combo is.

 **Q:** Some cheat names are cut off in the list.
 Can you make the full name display?
 Can I read the full name somewhere?<br>
 **A:** Cheat names getting cut off is due to Luma, not Sharkive.
 The only thing we can potentially do is shorten the cheat's name.
-You can read the full cheat name by looking up the cheat file located either on your SD (see next question) or in [Sharkive's database](https://github.com/FlagBrew/Sharkive/tree/master/db) (you'll need your game's title ID in both cases).
+You can read the full cheat name by looking up the cheat file located either on your SD or in [Sharkive's database](https://github.com/FlagBrew/Sharkive/tree/master) (you'll need your game's title ID in both cases).

 ## License